Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### k.
 Stock Rooms

-Stock rooms are 28,78m² and 21,46m² and is designed to fit 2 and 1 person.
+Stock rooms are 28,78m² and 21,46m² and is designed to fit 2 people and 1 person respectively.

 Stock rooms have to contain:
 - Cardboards